 When running programmatic job advertising campaigns, it’s important to be aware of any rules you set and make adjustments as needed.
 Keep in mind that there may be spikes in volume and this could require additional monitoring to ensure recruitment efforts are cost-effective, but not overly restrictive.
 Also consider increasing your volume caps that can prematurely end campaigns before you have enough qualified applications from recent college graduates.

-With spring in full bloom around the country, the time is near when you will be hearing from college graduates.
-You’ll need to step up your recruitment marketing efforts, souse the tips above to get started in the right direction.
+As companies are gearing up for another season of hiring a new class of college graduates, they'll need to step up your recruitment marketing efforts, souse the tips above to get started in the right direction.

 Contact us today to learn more about how you can better prepare for this hiring season, including how Recruitics can help you optimize your recruitment marketing strategy.

-[This is a 2019 updated version of our original post: How to Hire New Graduates: 5 Recruitment Marketing Optimizations That Work]
+[This is an updated version of our original post: How to Hire New Graduates: 5 Recruitment Marketing Optimizations That Work]